Bangladesh Army Aviation Group: Present

 The personnel strength of the unit is more than 204 with 30+ pilots.
 Members from all corps of Bangladesh Army can join this unit with proper qualification and training.
 The unit is headquartered at the Tejgaon Airport, Dhaka.
-After the formulation of Forces Goal 2030, the modernisation and expansion of army aviation is going on in accordance with this goal.
+After the formulation of Forces Goal 2030, the modernization and expansion of army aviation is going on in accordance with this goal.
 Following the goal, modern aircraft like 2 Eurocopter AS365 Dauphin helicopters, 2 C-295W transport aircraft and 12 Mi-171Sh combat and transport helicopters have been added to this unit.
 Recently six Diamond DA40 aircraft have been procured to slowly phase out the old Cessna 152s and increase training facilities.
 Four of these aircraft have been already added to the fleet while the rest two will join soon.

 A new base for AAG was set up at Lalmonirhat Airport on 2 March 2020.
 This base will have the dedicated infrastructure for the Army Aviation Training School.